Film: Dark Night of the Scarecrow

 status, and one by one the men are killed off in grisly accidents, the only common element being a mysterious scarecrow that suddenly appears in each man's field...

 The film was finally given a DVD release in 2010.

 Tropes in the film:

-- Harmful to Minors: It is blatantly implied that Otis Hazelrig is a child molester and the reason he hates Bubba so much is because he makes it difficult to get to Marylee.
+- Harmful to Minors: It is strongly implied that Otis Hazelrigg is a child molester and the reason he hates Bubba so much is because he makes it difficult to get to Marylee.
 Mrs. Ritter sees right through him.

 - My God, What Have I Done?: Otis and his little lynch mob have this reaction when they learn Bubba actually saved Marylee's life.
 Not because they feel bad for having killed an innocent man, but because they have to figure out how to cover their tracks.

 - Nothing Is Scarier: The film's gorier moments utilize this trope so the viewers can use their imagination.